COPPER

 The Atacama Experience is Jean-Luc Ponty’s most recent studio recording from 2007.
 (He has since recorded a few projects with others, like D-Stringz with Stanley Clarke and Bireli Lagrene (2015), and the live AndersonPonty Band album Better Late Than Never in 2015, featuring Jon Anderson of Yes.)
 This album is considered to be a return to the music he made in the mid 1970s, although it also demonstrates how he absorbed influences he picked up in the decades since.
 It’s modern, yet throws back to a simpler time with more of an acoustic focus, and fewer electronics and synthesizers.
 Allan Holdsworth and Philip Catherine both make guest appearances.
 Ponty utilized his band of that era which included William Lecomte (keyboards), Theirry Arpino (drums), Guy Nsangué Akwa (bass), and Taffa Cissé (percussion).
 Aside from a lone track composed by Lecomte, and a cover of Bud Powell’s “Parisian Thoroughfare,” the remaining tracks are all composed by Ponty.
 It’s an enjoyable album that may gain new fans as well as please multitudes of others who have followed him for decades.

 No Absolute Time dates back to 1993.
 It was a return to Atlantic Records after having recorded a trio of albums for Columbia or Epic Records.
 This album continues some of the themes he explored on Tchokola, his African-influenced album, crossed with some of the synthesizer exercises from his prior Atlantic albums like Open Mind and Individual Choice.
-(Both of those albums have similarly been reissued on vinyl and CD by MPS.)
+(Both of those albums have also been reissued on vinyl and CD by MPS.)
 Some of the songs (like “Savannah” and “Forever Together”) weave a similar hypnotic trance as do the songs on these earlier two albums.

 The Mavericks: Mono (in Stereo) (Valory Music Company, 2015/2025)